bunbuntoo/bunbuntoo.github.io/_pages/mission.md

 BunBunTOO is a non-profit, knowledge-based project dedicated to the health and welfare of rabbits.
 Our mission is to collect, translate, and present science-based rabbit care knowledge in an accessible, multilingual, and friendly format — for both bunny lovers and animal advocates around the world.

 ## 🐾 Why This Project Exists
 This initiative was born from both personal experience and observation.
-While caring for my beloved house rabbits, I encountered challenges that many rabbit owners face:
+While caring for my rabbits, I encountered challenges that many rabbit owners face:

 - Limited access to reliable information
 - Language barriers in veterinary resources